-Cleaning garden tools after you use them might seem like a lot of hard work, but caring for garden tools is an important part of treading lightly on the earth.
+Cleaning garden tools after you use them might seem like a lot of hard work, but caring for your tools is an important part of treading lightly on the earth.

 To clean your garden tools you will need: